 Director, National Center for Disaster Preparedness

-In his various professional capacities Dr. Redlener has traveled in Europe, the Soviet Union and Central America.
-He has assisted relief efforts in Honduras, Guatemala, Ethiopia and South Florida.
 From 1971-73 he directed a rural, VISTA-run health center in East Arkansas.
-Dr. Redlener has also served as director of grants and medical director of USA for Africa and Hands Across America.
-The nationally acclaimed New York Children’s Health Project, one of the country’s largest health care program for homeless children and their families, was developed in 1987 by Dr. Redlener.
-It is the model for a number of innovative health care projects in The Children’s Health Fund’s network of programs serving disadvantaged child populations in 21 urban and rural communities across the country.
-In 1993, Dr. Redlener served as a member of the White House Task Force on Health Reform, under President Clinton.
-From 1997 through 2003, Dr. Redlener also had a lead role in the development of The Children’s Hospital at Montefiore, where he served as president and chief spokesperson.
+Dr. Redlener also served as director of grants and medical director of USA for Africa and Hands Across America.
+In 1993, Dr. Redlener served as a member of the White House Task Force on Health Reform under President Clinton.
+From 1997 through 2003, Dr. Redlener also had a lead role in the development of the Children’s Hospital at Montefiore, where he served as president and chief spokesperson.
 This hospital remains one of the most advanced and innovative facilities of its kind in the world.

 Dr. Redlener received his M.D. degree from the University of Miami School of Medicine, and pediatric training at Babies Hospital of the Columbia-Presbyterian Medical Center in New York City, the University of Colorado Medical Center and the University of Miami-Jackson Memorial Hospital in Miami.
-He holds an honorary Doctor of Science degree from Hunter College of the City University of New York, among numerous other awards and honors.
+He holds honorary doctoral degrees from Hunter College of the City University of New York and Hofstra University, among numerous other awards and honors.